 Meet the Bartender

-While I don’t recommend over-indulging when traveling solo, having a drink at the bar is a great way to meet people.
-Most people traveling alone will sit at the bar so that they will at least have the bartender to talk to.
+While I don’t recommend over-indulging when travelling solo, having a drink at the bar is a great way to meet people.
+Most people travelling alone will sit at the bar so that they will at least have the bartender to talk to.
+This is also another great way to learn about all of the off the beaten path places to see and things to do.

 Be Chatty Cathy